joshamilton/Hamilton_acI_2017/manuscript/figureCaptions.md

 &nbsp;

 Transporters that are actively expressed by members of the acI lineage, as inferred from transcript relative abundance.
-The intensity of the color indicates the percentile average log2 RPKM of the encoding gene cluster.
-For multi-subunit transporters, the percentile of the most highly-expressed subunit was chosen.
+The intensity of the color indicates the average log2 RPKM of the encoding gene cluster.
+For multi-subunit transporters, the RPKM of the substrate-binding subunit was chosen.

 &nbsp;